Di-Chai/FedEval/research/FedSVD/README.md

 ```

 Step 7, Upload the csv data to database
-In both guest and host containers:
+In both guest and host terminal:
 ```bash
 cd /data/experiments
 flow data upload -c upload_data_10000.json  # If you didn't change the sample_size & feature_size in Step 6, this json-config should work, otherwise you need to modify it accordingly.
 ```

 Step 8, Start the experiment using "flow"
-In guest container:
+In guest terminal:
 ```bash
 cd /data/experiments
 flow job submit -c simplified_conf.json -d simplified_dsl.json  # Again, if you didn't change the sample_size & feature_size in Step 6, this config & dsl should work, otherwise you need to modify it accordingly.
 ```

 Step 9, Reproduce the results in the paper
-In guest container:
+In guest terminal:
 ```bash
 cd /data/experiments
 python trial.py  # This will automatically run all the benchmark experiments which takes a long time, you may modify the scripts to run only part of them.